Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Before you even start talking about materials or timelines, make sure the contractor has their essential paperwork in order.
 This is non-negotiable.
 A legitimate contractor must be licensed to work in Washington.
 This proves they meet state standards and are operating legally.
 Next, ask for proof of insurance, specifically general liability and workers’ compensation.
 General liability protects your property from any damage that might occur during the project, while workers’ comp covers the crew if someone gets injured on the job.
 Without this coverage, you could be held financially responsible for accidents.
 Finally, look for manufacturer certifications.
 These show the contractor has been specially trained to install certain products, which is often required to validate the material warranty.

-Confirm Their Experience with Metal Roofs
+Ask About Their Experience with Metal Roofs

 Not all roofing contractors are experts in metal.
 Installing a standing seam or metal shingle roof requires different tools, techniques, and expertise than working with composition shingles.
 You want a team that specializes in metal roofing and understands its unique challenges.
 Don’t be shy about asking for specifics.
 How many metal roofs have they installed in the Puget Sound area?
 Can they show you a portfolio of their work?
 A contractor with deep experience will be proud to share examples of their residential roofing and commercial roofing projects and discuss the different types of metal systems they’ve worked with.
 This conversation will quickly tell you if they have the hands-on knowledge your project requires.